-This Draft Supplemental Restoration Plan and Environmental Assessment (Draft Supplemental Restoration Plan) picks up where the Programmatic Restoration Plan left off.
-In this Draft Supplemental Restoration Plan, the Trustee Council uses the criteria identified in the Programmatic Restoration Plan to evaluate and select for implementation one of the three restoration actions identified in that document.
-These potential restoration actions are the alternatives analyzed in this Draft Supplemental Restoration Plan.
+This Final Supplemental Restoration Plan and Environmental Assessment (Final Supplemental Restoration Plan) picks up where the Programmatic Restoration Plan left off.
+In this Final Supplemental Restoration Plan, the Trustee Council uses the criteria identified in the Programmatic Restoration Plan to evaluate and select for implementation one of the three restoration actions identified in that document.
+These potential restoration actions are the alternatives analyzed in this Final Supplemental Restoration Plan.
 The Federal Trustees, NOAA and DOI, (see Chapter 5) also conduct an environmental impacts analysis of each restoration alternative in order to satisfy their obligations under NEPA.

-After completion of the Final Supplemental Restoration Plan and the selection of a preferred alternative(s), the Trustee Council anticipates using that alternative(s) as the basis for settlements with PRPs.
-This may be accomplished in two ways: (1) a PRP may directly fund restoration if its desired
+After completion of this Final Supplemental Restoration Plan, the Trustee Council anticipates using the Preferred Alternative as the basis for settlements with PRPs.
+This may be accomplished in two ways: (1) a PRP may directly fund restoration if its desired restoration is consistent with the Trustee Council's